 - Penn Museum – This artifact-filled museum offers a sensory-friendly map that highlights quiet, dimly lit and dimly lit and quiet spaces among the galleries, along with a customizable visual schedule, a planning tool.
 On select Saturday mornings, Archaeology in the A.M. events open the museum early to teens and young adults with developmental or intellectual disabilities with multisensory activities: craft stations, music-making, ancient games, interactive gallery tours and a dedicated quiet space with dimmed lights and fidgets, all free with admission.
 September 22, 2018.
 3260 South Street, (215) 898-4000, penn.museum, penn.museum/visit/accessibility

-- Philadelphia Museum of Art – Sensory-Friendly Mornings at the children’s summertime Art Splash program (this year’s theme: Bright Lights, Little City) mean lights, volume and crowds are turned down in the second-floor space.
-The hour also offers sensory break areas, on-hand occupational therapists and hands-on art activities geared toward many developmental levels.
+- Philadelphia Museum of Art – Sensory-Friendly Mornings take place quarterly (before select Sunday Family Programs) within galleries of the Philadelphia Museum of Art.
+With lowered lights and volume, fewer crowds, the hourlong session offers sensory break areas, on-hand occupational therapists and hands-on art activities geared toward many developmental levels.
 Registered participants receive a pre-visit social guide.
-July 18 & 21 and August 22 & 25, 2018.
+January 13, 2019.
 2600 Benjamin Franklin Parkway, (215) 763-8100, philamuseum.org

 - Philadelphia Zoo – America’s first zoo worked with the Center for Autism Research at the Children’s Hospital of Philadelphia to create KidZooU, a hands-on, child-centric exhibit that uses the Universal Design concept to offer an inclusive, enriching experience for children.
 Pre-visit materials, including a picture-exchange system, are available on the zoo’s website.
 3400 W. Girard Avenue, (215) 243-1100, philadelphiazoo.org

 - Please Touch Museum – The founding premise of this boundless little kid destination: Children learn through play.
 The West Fairmount Park museum has dedicated quiet spaces, and staff is trained to help all kinds of kids, including those who’d like to borrow sound-reducing headphones.
 Four Sunday mornings per year, “Play Without Boundaries” serves children with learning and developmental disabilities and on the autism spectrum by offering a modified, sensory-friendly, all-access museum experience augmented with Floreo virtual reality, therapy animals and visits from community health experts.
-August 5, 2018, with more dates TBA.
+In fall of 2018, the museum is trying out its first sensory-friendly evening programming.
+October 19, 2018.
 Memorial Hall, 4231 Avenue of the Republic, (215) 581-3181, pleasetouchmuseum.org

 - Sesame Place – Just over 25 miles northeast of Center City, this vibrant amusement and water park, home to Elmo, Big Bird, Abby and Julia, has trained its staff in sensory awareness, motor and social skills, emotional awareness and communication.
 Sesame Place offers designated quiet rooms and low-sensory areas and a sensory guide for its attractions.
 100 Sesame Road, Langhorne, (215) 702-3566, sesameplace.com